FoilFields/Drive/README.md

   - These can have small obstacles but no loot, enemies or other POI-type stuff
 - POIs:
    - Any-size desert tiles with buildings or other cool things that spawn far away from the road
+   - Road tiles that spawn relative to the road.
+If they are 1x1, they can also be flipped.
+E.g: a giant pit in the road, shops by the road, or something another tile away from the road like a watch tower

 Blueprints!
 If you have a cool blueprint that you want to feature (and it matches the style or we really like it) we'll add it to the game.
 Just send over your '_.blueprint_' file found in **AppData\Roaming\Axolot Games\Scrap Mechanic\User\[user]\Blueprints\[sort by date modified :D]**